influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/template.md

 withPriority(priority)
 ```

-Priority to apply to workflow pods.
+"Priority to apply to workflow pods."

 ### fn withPriorityClassName